Sibusky/movies-explorer-frontend/README.md

 # Movies Explorer.
 Frontend.

 ## Frontend part of Diploma project after course "Web-developer"
 This repo represents a frontend part of Diploma project.
 Using this app you can create a user profile, find movies you like in a movies list and save this movies in your own collection.
-This app is working with two APIs: first I've made by myself in a first Diploma part (), second is given by Yandex.
+This app is working with two APIs: first I've made by myself in a first Diploma part, second is given by Yandex.

 ### Layout details:
 - flexbox layout,